Phase-shift keying: Applications

 Owing to PSK's simplicity, particularly when compared with its competitor quadrature amplitude modulation, it is widely used in existing technologies.

 The wireless LAN standard, IEEE 802.11b-1999, uses a variety of different PSKs depending on the data rate required.
 At the basic rate of 1 Mbit/s, it uses DBPSK (differential BPSK).
 To provide the extended rate of 2 Mbit/s, DQPSK is used.
 In reaching 5.5 Mbit/s and the full rate of 11 Mbit/s, QPSK is employed, but has to be coupled with complementary code keying.
 The higher-speed wireless LAN standard, IEEE 802.11g-2003, has eight data rates: 6, 9, 12, 18, 24, 36, 48 and 54 Mbit/s.
 The 6 and 9 Mbit/s modes use OFDM modulation where each sub-carrier is BPSK modulated.
 The 12 and 18 Mbit/s modes use OFDM with QPSK.
 The fastest four modes use OFDM with forms of quadrature amplitude modulation.

 Because of its simplicity, BPSK is appropriate for low-cost passive transmitters, and is used in RFID standards such as ISO/IEC 14443 which has been adopted for biometric passports, credit cards such as American Express's ExpressPay, and many other applications.

 Bluetooth 2 uses $\pi/4$-DQPSK at its lower rate (2 Mbit/s) and 8-DPSK at its higher rate (3 Mbit/s) when the link between the two devices is sufficiently robust.
 Bluetooth 1 modulates with Gaussian minimum-shift keying, a binary scheme, so either modulation choice in version 2 will yield a higher data rate.
-A similar technology, IEEE 802.15.4 (the wireless standard used by Zigbee) also relies on PSK using two frequency bands: 868–915 MHz with BPSK and at 2.4 GHz with OQPSK.
+A similar technology, IEEE 802.15.4 (the wireless standard used by Zigbee) also relies on PSK using two frequency bands: 868 MHz and 915 MHz with BPSK and at 2.4 GHz with OQPSK.

 Both QPSK and 8PSK are widely used in satellite broadcasting.
 QPSK is still widely used in the streaming of SD satellite channels and some HD channels.
 High definition programming is delivered almost exclusively in 8PSK due to the higher bitrates of HD video and the high cost of satellite bandwidth.
 The DVB-S2 standard requires support for both QPSK and 8PSK.
 The chipsets used in new satellite set top boxes, such as Broadcom's 7000 series support 8PSK and are backward compatible with the older standard.

 Historically, voice-band synchronous modems such as the Bell 201, 208, and 209 and the CCITT V.26, V.27, V.29, V.32, and V.34 used PSK.